-Here’s a Feng Shui tip: do NOT discount the supernatural element.
+Here’s a Feng Shui tip: do NOT discredit the supernatural element of Feng Shui.
 That’s because some Feng Shui rules are written on the assumption that the ancestral spirit tablet exists and is facing the right direction.
 The same goes with people who places Buddha or deity statues in their home for worship.

 Over to you: have you heard of any other supernatural practices that the practitioner say is part of Feng Shui?
 If so, please share your experiences with us here!